zhihui-dhc/aib-website/content/en-US/WHITEPAPER.md

 and IBC, traders can move funds in and out of the exchange to and from other zones with speed.

-### Pegging to Other Cryptocurrencies
+### Bridging to Other Cryptocurrencies

-A privileged zone can act as the source of a pegged token of another cryptocurrency.
-A peg is similar to the relationship between a Cosmos hub and zone; both must keep up with the latest blocks of the other in order to verify proofs that tokens have moved from one to the other.
-A peg-zone on the Cosmos network keeps up with the Hub as well as the other cryptocurrency.
-The indirection through the peg-zone allows the logic of the Hub to remain simple and agnostic to other blockchain consensus strategies such as Bitcoin's proof-of-work mining.
+A privileged zone can act as the source of a bridged token of another cryptocurrency.
+A bridge is similar to the relationship between a Cosmos hub and zone; both must keep up with the latest blocks of the other in order to verify proofs that tokens have moved from one to the other.
+A "bridge-zone" on the Cosmos network keeps up with the Hub as well as the other cryptocurrency.
+The indirection through the bridge-zone allows the logic of the Hub to remain simple and agnostic to other blockchain consensus strategies such as Bitcoin's proof-of-work mining.

+#### Sending Tokens to the Cosmos Hub

+Each bridge-zone validator would run a Tendermint-powered blockchain with a special ABCI bridge-app, but also a full-node of the "origin" blockchain.

+When new blocks are mined on the origin, the bridge-zone validators will come to agreement on committed blocks by signing and sharing their respective local view of the origin's blockchain tip.
+When a bridge-zone receives payment on the origin (and sufficient confirmations were agreed to have been seen in the case of a PoW chain such as Ethereum or Bitcoin), a corresponding account is created on the bridge-zone with that balance.

+In the case of Ethereum, the bridge-zone can share the same validator-set as the Cosmos Hub.
+On the Ethereum side (the origin), a bridge-contract would allow ether holders to send ether to the bridge-zone by sending it to the bridge-contract on Ethereum.
+Once ether is received by the bridge-contract, the ether cannot be withdrawn unless an appropriate IBC packet is received by the bridge-contract from the bridge-zone.
+The bridge-contract tracks the validator-set of the bridge-zone, which may be identical to the Cosmos Hub's validator-set.

+In the case of Bitcoin, the concept is similar except that instead of a single bridge-contract, each UTXO would be controlled by a threshold multisignature P2SH pubscript.
+Due to the limitations of the P2SH system, the signers cannot be identical to the Cosmos Hub validator-set.

+#### Withdrawing Tokens from Cosmos Hub

-For instance, a Cosmos zone with a specific validator set, possibly the same as that of the Hub, could act as an ether-peg, where the TMSP-application on the zone (the "peg-zone") has mechanisms to exchange IBC messages with a peg-contract on the external Ethereum blockchain (the "origin").
-This contract would allow ether holders to send ether to the peg-zone by sending it to the peg-contract on Ethereum.
-Once ether is received by the peg-contract, the ether cannot be withdrawn unless an appropriate IBC packet is received by the peg-contract from the peg-zone.
-When a peg-zone receives an IBC packet proving that ether was received in the peg-contract for a particular Ethereum account, a corresponding account is created on the peg-zone with that balance.
-Ether on the peg-zone ("pegged-ether") can then be transferred to and from the Hub, and later be destroyed with a transaction that sends it to a particular withdrawal address on Ethereum.
-An IBC packet proving that the transaction occured on the peg-zone can be posted to the Ethereum peg-contract to allow the ether to be withdrawn.
+Ether on the bridge-zone ("bridged-ether") can be transferred to and from the Hub, and later be destroyed with a transaction that sends it to a particular withdrawal address on Ethereum.
+An IBC packet proving that the transaction occured on the bridge-zone can be posted to the Ethereum bridge-contract to allow the ether to be withdrawn.

+In the case of Bitcoin, the restricted scripting system makes it difficult to mirror the IBC coin-transfer mechanism.
+Each UTXO has its own independent pubscript, so every UTXO must be migrated to a new UTXO when there is a change in the set of Bitcoin escrow signers.
+One solution is to compress and decompress the UTXO-set as necessary to keep the total number of UTXOs down.

+#### Total Accountability of Bridge Zones

-Of course, the risk of such a pegging contract is a rogue validator set.  ⅓+ Byzantine voting power could cause a fork, withdrawing ether from the peg-contract on Ethereum while keeping the pegged-ether on the peg-zone.
-Worse, +⅔ Byzantine voting power can steal ether outright from those who sent it to the peg-contract by deviating from the original pegging logic of the peg-zone.
+The risk of such a bridgeging contract is a rogue validator set.  ≥⅓ Byzantine voting power could cause a fork, withdrawing ether from the bridge-contract on Ethereum while keeping the bridged-ether on the bridge-zone.
+Worse, >⅔ Byzantine voting power can steal ether outright from those who sent it to the bridge-contract by deviating from the original bridgeging logic of the bridge-zone.

-It is possible to address these issues by designing the peg to be totally accountable.
-For example, all IBC packets, from the hub and the origin, might require acknowledgement by the peg-zone in such a way that all state transitions of the peg-zone can be efficiently challenged and verified by either the hub or the origin's peg-contract.
-The Hub and the origin should allow the peg-zone validators to post collateral, and token transfers out of the peg-contract should be delayed (and collateral unbonding period sufficiently long) to allow for any challenges to be made by independent auditors.
+It is possible to address these issues by designing the bridge to be totally accountable.
+For example, all IBC packets, from the hub and the origin, might require acknowledgement by the bridge-zone in such a way that all state transitions of the bridge-zone can be efficiently challenged and verified by either the hub or the origin's bridge-contract.
+The Hub and the origin should allow the bridge-zone validators to post collateral, and token transfers out of the bridge-contract should be delayed (and collateral unbonding period sufficiently long) to allow for any challenges to be made by independent auditors.
 We leave the design of the specification and implementation of this system open as a future Cosmos improvement proposal, to be passed by the Cosmos Hub's governance system.

-While the socio-political atmosphere is not quite evolved enough yet, we can extend the mechanism to allow for zones which peg to the fiat currency of a nation state by forming a validator set out of some combination of institutions responsible for the nation's currency, most particularly, its banks.
-Of course, extra precautions must be taken to only accept currencies backed by strong legal systems which can enforce auditability of the banks' activities by a sufficiently large group of trusted notaries and institutions.

-A result of this integration could be, for instance, allowing anyone with an account at a bank on the zone to move dollars from their bank account to other accounts on the zone, or to the hub, or to another zone entirely.
-In this regard, the Cosmos Hub can act as a seamless conduit between fiat currencies and cryptocurrencies, removing the barriers that have until now limited their interoperability to the realm of exchanges.

 ### Ethereum Scaling